-During the auction following the closed bids, forty-four forecast sets were distributed to the participants who made the highest bids, in order to be used in round 2.
-Table 4 shows that participants who purchased these second forecast sets were quite well distributed among the different forecast set types of round 1, with a slightly higher frequency of buyers among participants who had played round 1 with unbiased forecasts.
-Forty-two percent of all participants with unbiased forecasts purchased a second forecast set, while thirty percent (thirty-one percent) of participants with positively biased (negatively biased) forecasts bought a second forecast set.
-Buyers also pertained more often to the group assigned the river green (fortyeight percent, or forty-one percent of all green river participants), followed by river yellow (thirty-two percent, or thirty-six percent of all yellow river participants) and blue (twenty percent, or twenty-three percent of all blue river participants).
+During the auction following the closed bids, 44 forecast sets were distributed to the participants who made the highest bids, in order to be used in round 2.
+Table 4 shows that participants who purchased these second forecast sets were quite well distributed among the different forecast set types of round 1, with a slightly higher frequency of buyers among participants who had played round 1 with unbiased forecasts; 42 % of all participants with unbiased forecasts purchased a second forecast set, while 30% (31%) of participants with positively biased (negatively biased) forecasts bought a second forecast set.
+Buyers also belonged more often to the group assigned river green (48%, or 41% of all green river participants), followed by rivers yellow (32 %, or 36 % of all yellow river participants) and blue (20, or 23 % of all blue river participants).
 The higher percentage of green river participants buying a second forecast set could have been due to a combination of the river green flood frequency in round 1 (not as low as for the yellow river, making it more relevant for green river participants to buy a second forecast set) and of money left in purse (on average, not as low as for the blue river participants).
-The buyers of the second forecast sets are displayed as red triangles on Fig. 7.
-We note that these red triangles are not necessarily the highest bid values on the figure, since we plot results from several applications of the game (in one unique application, they would coincide with the highest bids, unless a participant had a high bid but had not raised their hand during the auction to buy a second forecast set).
+The buyers of the second forecast sets are displayed as red triangles in Fig. 7.
+We note that these red triangles are not necessarily the highest bid values in the figure, since we plot results from several applications of the game (in one unique application, they would coincide with the highest bids, unless a participant had a high bid but had not raised their hand during the auction to buy a second forecast set).
 Differences in the highest bids among the applications of the game could be an indication that the size (or type) of the audience might have had an impact on the bids (i.e. the WTP for a probabilistic forecast).
 Our samples were however not large enough to analyse this aspect.

-Participants who did not purchase a second probabilistic forecast set (eighty-five players in total) stated their reason for doing so.
-The majority of them (sixty-six percent, or fifty-six players) said that the price was too high (which means, in other words, that the bids made by the other participants were too high, preventing them from purchasing a second forecast set during the auction).
-Ten participants (twelve percent) argued that the model did not seem reliable.
+Participants who did not purchase a second probabilistic forecast set (85 players in total) stated their reason for doing so.
+The majority of them (66%, or 56 players) said that the price was too high (which means, in other words, that the bids made by the other participants were too high, preventing them from purchasing a second forecast set during the auction).
+Ten participants (12%) argued that the model did not seem reliable.
 Most of these participants were among those who had indeed received a forecast set with a bias in the first round.
-The rest of the candidates who did not purchase a second forecast set (twenty-two percent, or nineteen players) wrote down on their worksheet the following reasons:
+The rest of the candidates who did not purchase a second forecast set (22%, or 19 players) wrote down on their worksheet the following reasons.

-- Low flood frequency in the first round a participant assigned the yellow river wrote: "Climatology seemed probability of flood = 0.2". - Assessment of the value of the forecasts difficult a participant wrote: "No information for the initial bidding line" and another wrote: "Wrong estimation of the costs versus benefits". - 5 Preference for taking risks "Gambling" was a reason given by a player.

-- Enough money left in purse to protect all the time during round 2 which can be an indication of risk-averse behaviour coupled with economic wealth and no worries of false alarms. - Not enough money left in purse to bid successfully a participant wrote: "The purse is empty due to a lot of floods".
+- Low flood frequency in the first round a participant assigned the yellow river wrote: "Climatology seemed probability of flood = 0.2". - Assessment of the value of the forecasts difficult a participant wrote: "No information for the initial bidding line"; and another wrote: "Wrong estimation of the costs versus benefits". - Preference for taking risks "Gambling" was a reason given by a player. - Enough money left in purse to protect all the time during round 2 - which can be an indication of risk-averse behaviour coupled with economic wealth and no worries of false alarms. - Not enough money left in purse to bid successfully a participant wrote: "The purse is empty due to a lot of floods".

-3.5 Decisions are better when they are made with the help of unbiased forecasts, comparatively to having no forecasts10 at all
+3.5 Decisions are better when they are made with the help of unbiased forecasts, compared to having no forecasts at all